DevExpress/devextreme-documentation/concepts/40 Angular Components/20 Component Configuration Syntax/85 Angular Change Detection Specifics.md

 3. When comparing the old and new `columns` values, the change detection mechanism calls `getColumns()` again and receives a different array.
 4. The array gets assigned to the `columns` property, and the cycle repeats infinitely.

-To workaround this behavior, implement one of the following approaches:
+To work around this behavior, implement one of the following techniques:

 **Use a component’s class field instead of a method.**